Our Mistakes

 How we fell short: Each year, GiveWell publishes a metrics report on our money moved and web traffic.
 These metrics are part of how we evaluate ourselves.
 We failed to publish a complete metrics report in 2017, only publishing an interim report at the end of September.

-Steps we took to improve: We misassessed the difficulty involved in completing the metrics report.
-We reassigned responsibility to another staff member who plans to prioritize and publish our 2016 metrics report as soon as possible and 2017 metrics report as soon as possible in 2018.
+How we addressed our mistake: We misassessed the difficulty involved in completing the metrics report.
+We reassigned responsibility to another staff member and prioritized publishing our 2016 metrics report as soon as possible and publishing our 2017 metrics report as soon as possible in 2018.

-How we fell short: On November 29th, we released updated charity recommendations.
-Three of our seven top charities implemented a variety of programs, and our recommendation for them was restricted to a specific program.
-We did not clearly communicate this fact on our top charities or donate pages, potentially causing donors who gave directly to these three organizations (as opposed to giving via the GiveWell website) to fail to restrict their donations to the programs we recommend.
+How we fell short: On November 29, 2016, we released updated charity recommendations.
+Three of our seven Top Charities implemented a variety of programs, and our recommendation for them was restricted to a specific program.
+We did not clearly communicate this fact on our Top Charities or donate pages, potentially causing donors who gave directly to these three organizations (as opposed to giving via the GiveWell website) to fail to restrict their donations to the programs we recommend.

-Steps we've taken to improve: We have updated the pages to reflect the fact that our recommendation for these charities is program-specific.
+How we addressed our mistake: We updated the pages to reflect the fact that our recommendation for these charities is program-specific.

 December 2014: Errors in our cost-effectiveness analysis of Development Media International (DMI)